If you are serious about increasing your organic traffic then you need to pay attention to your WordPress SEO.

 Spammers use automated software to post the same comments to thousands of blogs.
 They usually do this to build backlinks to their website at scale. (now please you don’t start trying this strategy, it do not work at all 😀)

 Even if all the links in the WordPress comment section are nofollow by default, still according to Google, spam comments can have an adverse effect on your site SEO.

 To follow the best SEO practices with comments, the first thing you should do is enable manual approval of comments on your blog.

 To do this, log in to your WordPress dashboard and go to Settings > Discussion. check the box appearing before “Comment must be manually approved”.

-Now install a free plugin called Akismet that will automatically block all the spam comments, so that you don’t have to manually delete them.
+Further, you can install a free plugin like Akismet to automatically block all the spam comments, so that you don’t have to manually delete them every time.